shubhambhojane5/StartWithReactJs/README.md

 # Start With ReactJs
-It's cover what is ReactJs and it's basic understanding which help's you to create/start with ReactJs application
+In this article will cover what is ReactJs and the basic understanding, which helps you to create/start with ReactJs application

 ###### ReactJs
 ReactJs is a javascript library which is used to build user interface or client side application.
 Its most powerful and majorly used library in current time.